nicholas-fedor/watchtower/docs/arguments.md

 ```

 !!! note
     Set to `none` to ignore scoped containers.
 Without this flag, Watchtower monitors all containers regardless of scope.
+For self-updates, ensure all Watchtower containers share the same `com.centurylinklabs.watchtower.scope` label to guarantee cleanup of renamed containers and old images.
+Mismatched labels may prevent detection, leaving resources running.
 See [Running Multiple Instances](https://nicholas-fedor.github.io/watchtower/running-multiple-instances).

 ### Label Precedence